Tlf/tlf/doc/Manual.md

 > In contrast, the older terminal emulators
 > [**XTerm**](https://invisible-island.net/xterm/) and
 > [**rxvt-unicode**](http://software.schmorp.de/pkg/rxvt-unicode.html) are
-> configured through the classic X Window System resource databse.
+> configured through the classic X Window System resource database.
 The `doc`
 > directory contains a sample `Xresources` file to change the colors to those
-> resembling the VGA pallete and the text font and its size from the defaults of
+> resembling the VGA palette and the text font and its size from the defaults of
 > each emulator.
 Comments in this file explain how to use it in X and Wayland
 > sessions.
 These emulators are useful since they do not reserve many of the
-> key combinations available in Tlf such as F11 or Ctrl-PgUp/Ctrl-PgDown as most
+> key combinations available in TLF such as F11 or Ctrl-PgUp/Ctrl-PgDown as most
 > desktop emulators do.
 As usual, the Arch Linux Wiki provides good information
 > for both [XTerm](https://wiki.archlinux.org/title/Xterm) and
 > [rxvt-unicode](https://wiki.archlinux.org/title/Rxvt-unicode).